bobbythehuman/Standardized-Telemetry-Package/README.md

 - Verify IP addresses are correctly configured for network communication
 - Use packet capture tools to verify data transmission (wireshark, and filter based on UDP, port, incoming and source IP)
 - Ensure firewall allows UDP traffic on the configured port
+- For Microsoft Store versions of Forza games, ensure loopback is configured correctly (see `forza debug.txt` in supporting docs)

+## Support Documentation

+Additional documentation and debugging guides are available in the `Supporting Docs/` folder:

+- **Data Output from F1 24 v27.2x.docx** - Detailed analysis of packet structures and data output for F1 2024 version 27.2x (official release)
+- **forza debug.txt** - Debugging setup for Forza games including local loopback configuration for Microsoft Store versions